lchski/lucascherkewski.com/_newsletters/2021-08-15-206-democratic-event.md

 Anyhow, that’s it from me for today—it’s time again to tend to my stock.
 All the best for the week ahead!

 Lucas

+P.S.
+Did you notice that we made it through with only one “writ” pun?
+So proud of myself.